Click on a question to learn more.

 Actually, the CRT enables a sponsor to do both.
 Once the account is opened with a minimum deposit, family members or friends can make contributions to mark special occasions, such as birthdays, holidays, bar/bat mitzvahs or other milestones.
 In addition, they can provide instructions for additional funding through a family trust or bequest.
 In some instances, grandparents or siblings establish the account.
 These accounts can serve as an investment mechanism to assure there will be resources for their loved one while also including the Camphill Trust account as part of their estate plan.
 A family may decide not to request distributions from the account as long as they are able to provide for supplemental needs.
 There is peace of mind knowing the account is in place should there be an unexpected change in circumstances.

 Why would a Sponsor establish a trust with the Camphill Resident’s Trust instead of with a financial institution?

-The CRT is a non-profit organization operating solely as a pooled trust for individuals with special needs.
+The CRT is a tax-exempt organization operating solely as a pooled trust for individuals with special needs.
 Each beneficiary has an individual account.
 Additional advantages include a modest initial investment, low fees, and access to high-asset investment expertise.

 CRT Trustees carry a sensibility for the issues of individuals with special needs.
 All participating Camphill communities have a Trustee on the Board while other Trustees have loved ones living in a variety of settings.
 This broad representation provides advocacy and stewardship generally not found with a financial institution.
 CRT Trustees receive no compensation for services rendered to the Trust.